pivotal/docs-tap/scst-scan/setup-supply-chain-component.hbs.md

         --namespace tap-install
     ```

-### <a id="customize-scan-component"></a> Customize Scanning Component
+### <a id="customize-scan-component"></a> Create a Custom Scanning Component

-This section describes how to create a custom Scanning Supply Chain Component that uses SCST - Scan 2.0
+This section describes how to create a Custom Scanning Component that uses SCST - Scan 2.0.

 1. Customize a component by retrieving the YAML of the Trivy Supply Chain Component.
 Retrieve component YAML:

     ```console